Wednesday, January 23, 2019

 Standard Contractual Clauses (SCCs)

-SCCs are model contracts approved by the European Commission.
+SCCs are model contracts approved by the EC.
 They are the most popular mechanism for transferring personal data and are available to download on the, EC’s website.
 There are currently two sets of SCCs, one for controller-to-controller transfers and one for controller-to-processor transfers.

 Binding Corporate Rules (BCRs)